phantompunk/phantompunk.github.io/content/til/move-lines-nvim.md

 draft: false
 tags: [vim]
 url: move-lines-in-nvim
+summary: How to set up keymaps to move lines up or down in neovim
 ---

 One of my favorite hotkeys in VS Code is being able to move the current line or lines around using: